Preprints · Conceptual Overview

 Within this formulation, observational constraints are organized as smooth trajectories in an abstract state space, allowing direct assessment of internal consistency between independent late–time datasets.
 The ΛCDM model emerges naturally as the instantaneous–response limit of the macroscopic description, while observed deviations correspond to small, coherent deformations of the background expansion history.

-I am grateful to colleagues and readers who took the time to engage with earlier versions of this work and provided informal feedback and discussion.
+I am grateful to colleagues and readers who have engaged critically with earlier versions of this work.
+Constructive discussion has helped clarify definitions, assumptions, and conventions.
 Any remaining inaccuracies are, of course, my own.